BluSunrize/ImmersiveEngineering/CONTRIBUTING.md

 #### Issues
 ### General
 - Make sure to use to the latest version of Immersive Engineering (IE for short).
 You can download it [here](http://minecraft.curseforge.com/projects/immersive-engineering).
+- IE will create a file for its coremod in your `mods` folder.
+This is a `.jar` file called `ImmersiveEngineering-0.12-x-core.jar` before IE build 81 and Forge build 2656 and a directory called `memory-repo` afterwards.
+This is normal and not something to worry about.
+It's Forge convention to place coremods in separate files.
+The file is not downloaded, it is shipped with IE and automatically unpacked by Forge.
 - Your bug report should contain answers to these questions (If adding screenshots makes answering one of these questions easier, add them):
   - What is the bug?
 E.g. "The game crashed with this crash report: `<Link to crashlog>`".
   - What did you do to make it happen?
 E.g. "I threw a revolver into a crusher".